matiaslindgren/satellite-routes/README.md

 - Implement sensible random parameter generators for tests
 - Make tests for JavaScript?
 - Generate documentation and host on github.io
+- The statelessness of the server causes unneeded delays when updating satellite positions.
+Major speedups could probably be achieved by caching or 'cookying' the constructed graphs for the duration of each visit.

 ## License